Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • it is impossible to make small, precise movements with your fingers;

-• with the severity of the case, discomfort extends to the forearm, elbow area, shoulder.
+• if the case is severe, discomfort spreads to the forearm, elbow area, and shoulder.

 Diagnostics

-Tests help to confirm or deny the diagnosis of carpal tunnel syndrome:
+The following tests can help confirm or refute the diagnosis of carpal tunnel syndrome:

 • Durkana.